tapsellorg/TapsellDocument/src/jekyll/docs/tapsell-sdk/android/standard-en.md

 ---

 ## Creating a Zone
-First, create a standard zone from the [irancell.ir panel](https://dashboard.irancell.ir/).
+First, create a standard zone from the [Yelloadwise panel](https://dashboard.irancell.ir/).

 ## Adding to Layout
 Add the banner ad to your layout using the following lines of code: